adavarski/packer-terraform-kvm-ansible-k8s-FINAL/README.md

 Run Shell:
 ```
  $ packer.sh ---> creates ./image/ubuntu from ubuntu cloud image
- or we can use $ packer-packages.sh to build image with packages installed (python-minimal, ansible)
+ $ packer-packages.sh to build image with packages installed (python-minimal, ansible)
- and also can add ssh key and provision with ansible-local
+ $ packer-packages-ansible.sh to build to provision with ansible-local *docker, kubectl, kubeadm, etc ...and setup host for k8s... if you use this script you have to change ansible/site.yml file and remove:

+- name: prepare all
+  hosts: all
+  become: True
+  gather_facts: True
+  roles:
+    - { role: 'prepare', tags: 'prepare' }

  $ terraform init; terrafrorm apply ---> create 3 k8s VM from ./image/ubuntu, uses cloud-init
  to setup networking, public key and install python-minimal ... sudo is working for user ubuntu